springernature/frontend-playbook/git/git.md

   * They should be releasable independently.
 * As limited in scope as possible.
 Large pull requests are hard to review and can be painful to merge.
 Also, once merged & a bug is traced back to that commit, they are much harder to debug.

-When your work is almost complete, `git rebase master` or merge -- especially if other people are working on the same code.
+When your work is almost complete, `git rebase main` or merge -- especially if other people are working on the same code.
 Avoid merge pain by;

 * _talking to your team_ to divide work across files sensibly & co-ordinate merges if required.
-* pull origin master & rebase or merge often.
+* `git pull origin main` and rebase or merge often.
 * make sure branches are short-lived!
 (Did we mention that branches should be short-lived?)

 When the unit of work is complete and tests pass, stage your changes and commit them.